Adam (Torchwood): Plot

 Torchwood encounter an alien, Adam, who has the ability of memory manipulation.
 By implanting false memories into each team member, making them believe they have known him for three years, Adam's manipulation changes the team dramatically: Gwen loses all memory of Rhys, Jack is haunted by memories of his lost brother Gray, from whom he was separated as a child on the Boeshane Peninsula, Toshiko has become more confident and believes that she and Adam are in love, and Owen has become less cynical and selfish.

 After reading his diary, Ianto becomes disturbed when he notices there is no mention of Adam.
 Adam confronts him and implants false memories into Ianto's mind, leading Ianto to believe he is a serial killer.
 Jack returns to find Ianto deeply upset but refuses to believe that Ianto is a killer.
-The pair search Torchwood's files, discovering the truth after seeing footage of Adam implanting the memories into the team.
+The pair search Torchwood's files, discovering the truth after seeing footage of Adam implanting the memories into Ianto.
 Jack discovers that the team needs to take amnesia pills, to erase their memories of the past forty-eight hours.
 He gathers the team and asks each person to try to recall who they really are.
 Each member takes their pill.

 As they fall asleep, Jack returns to the cells to find Adam disappearing as a result of the memory erasure.
 Adam offers Jack the last happy memory of his childhood, before he lost Gray and before his father died.
 Adam then appears in the memory, threatening that if he dies, Jack will never regain any other memories of his father.
 Adam reveals that a mysterious box Torchwood found contains Jack's lost memories and that if Adam dies, so will they.
 Jack takes the pill, killing Adam.